IntersectMBO/cardano-node-tests/doc/running_local_cluster.md

 - `allegra`
 - `mary`
 - `alonzo`
+- `babbage`

-You can find available options inside file:
+You can find the available options inside this file:
  `cardano-node-tests/cardano_node_tests/utils/configuration.py`

 You can now start the test (in the same shell and from `cardano-node-tests` directory)